Dioxins and dioxin-like compounds: Chemistry

-There are 75 possible congeners of polychlorinated dibenzo-p-dioxins, but only 7 of them have affinity for the AH receptor and are toxic via this mechanism.
+There are 75 possible congeners of polychlorinated dibenzo-p-dioxins, but only 7 of them have affinity for the aryl hydrocarbon receptor (AH receptor) and are toxic via this mechanism.
 The crucial structures are so called lateral chlorines in positions 2,3,7, and 8.
 These 4 chlorines also make the congeners persistent, because they prevent microbial degradation.
 Additional chlorines make the compounds less potent, but basically the effects remain the same although at higher doses.
 There are 135 possible dibenzofurans, and 10 in which the lateral chlorines are dioxin-like.

 There are 209 PCB compounds.
 Analogously to PCDDs at least two lateral chlorines in each ring in positions 3,4, and/or 5 are needed for dioxin-like activity.
 Because the AH receptor requires a planar (flat) structure, only PCB congeners that can rotate freely along the C—C axis between the rings can attach the receptor.
 Substituents in ortho-positions 2 and 6 prevent rotation and thus hinder the molecule from assuming a planar position.
 Mono-ortho congeners (one Cl in 2, 2', 6, or 6') have minimal activity.
 No significant dioxin-like activities have been noticed, if there are two or more o-chlorines.
 Brominated dioxins and biphenyls have similar properties, but they have been studied much less.